 About

 I am an assistant professor in the Computer Science Department at the University of Toronto and the Department of Computer and Mathematical Sciences at the University of Toronto Scarborough.
-I am also affiliated with the Vector Institute for Artificial Intelligence and the Robotics Institute.
+I am currently a Research Scholar at Amazon.
+I am a faculty member at the Vector Institute for Artificial Intelligence.
+I am also a faculty member at the Acceleration Consortium and am affiliated with the Robotics Institute.
 I lead the embARC Research Group.

-Before joining the University of Toronto, I was a research scientist in the Memory Architecture and Accelerator Lab at Intel Labs.
-I received my Ph.D. and M.S. in 2019 from Carnegie Mellon University where I was advised by Prof. Onur Mutlu and Prof. Phil Gibbons.
+I received my Ph.D. and M.S. in 2020 from Carnegie Mellon University where I was advised by Prof. Onur Mutlu and Prof. Phil Gibbons.
 I was fortunate to also work with the Systems Group in the Computer Science Department at ETH Zurich as a visiting student.
 In the past, I have also worked for AMD, Intel, Microsoft, and Nvidia.